drevops/vortex/.drevops/docs/content/workflows/variables.md

 ### `DRUPAL_SITE_EMAIL`

-Drupal site email (used only when installing from profile).
+Drupal site email.<br />Used only when installing from profile.

 Default value: `webmaster@your-site-url.example`